marcus-grant/notes/python.md

 For more information check out [this handy guide][type-check-guide-rp]

+## Python Standard Library (StdLib)

+One of the benefits of Python is that it has always been planned to be a *"Batteries Included"* scripting ecosystem.
+That is it comes included with a diverse range of libraries that make it easier to start programming a wide array of programs with significantly less effort than having to reinvent the wheel of common programming tasks every time you start a new project.
+As the Python Foundation states:

+>Python’s standard library is very extensive,
+>offering a wide range of facilities as indicated by
+>the long table of contents listed below.
+>The library contains built-in modules (written in C) that
+>provide access to system functionality such as file I/O that
+>would otherwise be inaccessible to Python programmers,
+>as well as modules written in Python that provide standardized solutions for
+>many problems that occur in everyday programming.
+>Some of these modules are explicitly designed to encourage and
+>enhance the portability of Python programs by
+>abstracting away platform-specifics into platform-neutral APIs.
+>
+>-- [Python Software Foundation (2023)][py-docs-stdlib]

+The standard library is very rich, to the point of making it hard to keep track of all the possibilities.
+Here are some of the most useful ones.

+### Internet Protocols

+These modules implement [internet protocols][-tcp-ip] and support for related communication and networking protocols.

+#### HTTP

+Here there are [HTTP (HyperText Transfer Protocol)][-http] handling libraries.
+Most of these libraries depend on the [`socket`][-py-sock] module.

+* [Socket][-py-sock]
+* [URLLib][-py-url]
+* [HTTP][-py-http]

 ## Common Libraries

 One of the best things about Python is not just it's large and